Fashion Designer

 What lines of yours succeeded and why you think they did?

-Asked by blahze over 12 years ago
+Asked by blahze almost 13 years ago

 At the last Market Week, I showed infinity scarves that featured bright, almost saccharine-neon, colorways.
 Some of my color choices were risky, but I made sure to merchandise those with more commercial, "safer" colorways.
 I think buyers appreciate that kind of restraint and commercial sensibility.
 Anthropologie just picked up the line for the fall.